-The composites discussed above (Figure 7) clearly demonstrate the validity of the paradigm of downstream baroclinic development for the evolution of RWPs in winter.
+The composites discussed above (Fig. 7) clearly demonstrate the validity of the paradigm of downstream baroclinic development for the evolution of RWPs in winter.
 It is not clear from those composites, however, if this paradigm provides also a reasonable description for RWP evolution in summer.
-This subsection addresses this question by focusing more directly on how baroclinic growth is embedded in the sequence of governing mechanisms, i.e., we here consider composites not with respect to maximum amplitude, as above, but with respect to the governing processes themselves.
-Specifically, we consider the baroclinic life cycle of troughs and ridges by centering the composites on the time of maximum baroclinic growth (Figure 9).
-These composites confirm that the mean temporal evolution in winter follows the paradigm of downstream baroclinic development (Figure 9a,b): 1-2 days before maximum baroclinic growth both, troughs and ridges, amplify by the quasi-barotropic tendency, i.e., downstream propagation.
-This tendency turns distinctly negative during prominent baroclinic growth and remains negative for at least 1 day after maximum baroclinic growth.
-The baroclinic life-cycle composites now reveal that the same sequence of processes occur also in summer (Figure 9c,d).
+This subsection addresses this question by focusing more directly on how baroclinic growth is embedded in the sequence of governing mechanisms; i.e., we here consider composites not with respect to maximum amplitude, as above, but with respect to the governing processes themselves.
+Specifically, we consider the baroclinic life cycle of troughs and ridges by centering the composites on the time of maximum baroclinic growth (Fig. 9).
+These composites confirm that the mean temporal evolution in winter follows the paradigm of downstream baroclinic development (Fig. 9a, b): 1-2 d before maximum baroclinic growth both troughs and ridges amplify by the quasi-barotropic tendency, i.e., downstream propagation.
+This tendency turns distinctly negative during prominent baroclinic growth and remains negative for at least 1 d after maximum baroclinic growth.
+The baroclinic lifecycle composites now reveal that the same sequence of processes occur also in summer (Fig. 9c, d).
 The paradigm of downstream baroclinic development thus provides a valid description of the mean evolution of troughs and ridges in summer.
-The magnitude of baroclinic growth, however, is only half of that in winter, consistent with Figure 7.
+The magnitude of baroclinic growth, however, is only half of that in winter, consistent with Fig. 7.

 Our proxy for latent heat release systematically varies during the baroclinic life cycle.
-Ridges exhibit maxima during prominent baroclinic growth with values that are about 50% (winter, Figure 9a) and 100% (summer, Figure 9c) higher than when the baroclinic tendency is negative.
-Ridges in winter exhibit a relatively sharp maximum in the proxy for latent heat release that occurs 12-18 h before maximum baroclinic growth (Figure 9a).
-Troughs exhibit minima with values that are about 30% (winter, Figure 9b) and 60% (summer, Figure 9d) lower than when the baroclinic tendency is relatively small.
+Ridges exhibit maxima during prominent baroclinic growth with values that are about 50 % (winter, Fig. 9a) and 100 % (summer, Fig. 9c) higher than when the baroclinic tendency is negative.
+Ridges in winter exhibit a relatively sharp maximum in the proxy for latent heat release that occurs 12-18 h before maximum baroclinic growth (Fig. 9a).
+Troughs exhibit minima with values that are about 30 % (winter, Fig. 9b) and 60 % (summer, Fig. 9d) lower than when the baroclinic tendency is relatively small.
 These systematic relationships demonstrates the coupling of moist and baroclinic processes in midlatitude RWPs.
-Most striking, however, is the strong correlation of the baroclinic and the divergent tendency for ridges: A clear maximum in the divergent term occurs about 12 h before maximum baroclinic growth (Figure 9a,c).
-In contrast, there is no such systematic relation for troughs (Figure 9b,d)6.
-While the divergent term is related to trough amplitude (Figure 7), the detrimental impact of the divergent term does not vary systematically during the trough's baroclinic life cycle.
-Ridge building by the divergent flow, in contrast, is evidently
+Most striking, however, is the strong correlation of the baroclinic and the divergent tendency for ridges: a clear maximum in the divergent term occurs about 12 h before maximum baroclinic growth (Fig. 9a, c).
+In contrast, there is no such systematic relation for troughs (Fig. 9b, d)6.
+While the divergent term is related to trough amplitude (Fig. 7), the detrimental impact of the divergent term does not vary systematically during the trough's baroclinic life cycle.
+Ridge building by the divergent flow, in contrast, is evidently strongly coupled to moist-baroclinic development and, consistent with Fig. 7, makes a first-order contribution to amplitude evolution during the baroclinic life cycle of ridges, both in winter and in summer.